So, the question is:

-A 21-point series with a required two-point margin of victory.
+It is a 21-point series with a required two-point margin of victory.
 If a game goes past 21 points it ends when one team either goes up by two points or reaches 30.

 The handle refers to the end portion of a racket (opposite the head) and it is the part where a player takes hold.
 It is the part of the shaft that the player grips to control the racket.

 The high clear is a variation of a normal clear shot that arches high toward the opponent's baseline.
-This shot is intended to allow a team or player to reset defensively or to disrupt the opponent’s timing.
+This shot is intended to allow a team or player to reset defensively (or to disrupt the opponent's timing).

 The high-lift is also called the high clear.
 The phrase refers to a defensive shot hit high and extremely deep into the challenger's back court area.